• Skip to primary navigation

 bagara rice recipe, bagara khana (Hyderabadi style)

-Bagara rice, a flavorful light brown colored rice recipe made in Hyderabadi method is an aromatic and quick to do flavored rice.
+Bagara rice, a flavorful light brown coloured rice recipe made in the Hyderabadi method is aromatic and quick to do flavoured rice.
+All the spices are sauteed with onions, ginger garlic paste and then the rice cooks in the spice masala.
+A very commonly made rice recipe in this region.

 bagara rice recipe